aripatrick/dotfiles/README.md

 repository.
 See [Extras](#extras) for more info.

 ### General
-* Git config and global ignore file
+* Git config, global ignore file, and commit message template
 * Prevent RDoc and RI files from downloading with 'gem install' & 'gem update'
 * Wget & cURL configurations